anjapetric/Brain_Tumor_Segmentation_Using_Conformal_Prediction/README.md

-I have included 5 example MRI scans. the full dataset we used is 45GB and can be found on the following link: https://www.kaggle.com/datasets/awsaf49/brats20-dataset-training-validation
+The full dataset we used is 45GB and can be found on the following link: https://www.kaggle.com/datasets/awsaf49/brats20-dataset-training-validation .
+Here is the example of 5 MRI scans.
+I have included 5 example MRI scans.

-also download a version of the pretrained weights here: https://www.kaggle.com/code/rastislav/3d-mri-brain-tumor-segmentation-u-net/input?select=model_per_class.h5 when doing so uncomment the lines:
+Download a version of the pretrained weights here: https://www.kaggle.com/code/rastislav/3d-mri-brain-tumor-segmentation-u-net/input?select=model_per_class.h5 when doing so uncomment the lines:

 # del conformal_cal_data